djbetancourt-gh/funGp/cran-comments.md

 * Protected pre-existent future backend registers as suggested by the author of future

-* Also protected pre-existent foreach adaptors as suggested by the author of future
+* Also protected pre-existent foreach adapters as suggested by the author of future

 ## Test environments